davestewart/davestewart-content/content/archive/projects/open-source/3dsmax/index.md

 ---
+date: 2001-01-01
 description: An extensive collection of plugins and scripts for 3dsmax
-date: 2001-01-01
+summary: |
+  A collection of MaxScripts written over 8 years for Autodesk 3dsmax, shared with the 3dsmax community — covering UI tools, workflow automation, and production pipeline plugins for animators and VFX artists.
+tech: MaxScript, 3dsmax
 tags:
   - 3dsmax
   - plugin